selfsame/tween/README.md

 ## `deftag` macro

 Registers a type for tweening.
+An internal `Pair-Foo` class will be defined.

 ```clj
 (deftag       UnityEngine.Vector3